H6NTechnologies/H6NSDK/README.md

 `#include <libh6n/libh6n.h>`
 2. **Create the H6ACClient interface.** \
  \
-The H6NSDK uses what we call ìinterfacesî to expose functions to you.
+The H6NSDK uses what we call ‚Äúinterfaces‚Äù to expose functions to you.
 Interfaces are simply structures of function pointers, which can be invoked just like a function (similar to virtual classes).
 Each interface is versioned, as we use structures to maintain backwards compatibility.
-Our goal is to never break API compatibilityóan old game should never have to update H6NSDK to use a newer version of H6AC. \
+Our goal is to never break API compatibility‚Äîan old game should never have to update H6NSDK to use a newer version of H6AC. \
  \
 On the game client, we need to create an H6ACClient interface by making a call to the following.